carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ![ASG](https://d1.awsstatic.com/product-marketing/AutoScaling/aws-auto-scaling-how-it-works-diagram.d42779c774d634883bdcd0463de7bd86f6e2231d.png)

-- Monitors and scales applications to optimise performance and costs.
+- It monitors and scales AWS Services to optimise performance and costs.
-- It can be used across a number of **different services** including EC2 instances and Spot Fleets, ECS tasks, Aurora replicas and DynamoDB tables.
 - Autoscaling **across different AZs empowers High Availability** for instances or services.
   - Exam tip: ASG cannot created instances across different Regions.
+- It can be used across a number of **different services** including:
+  - Compute-type: EC2 instances and Spot Fleets, ECS tasks.
+  - Database-type: Aurora replicas and DynamoDB tables.
 - Instances are created in ASG using **Launch Configuration (Legacy) or Launch Template (Recommended option)**
   - You can create ASG that launches both Spot and On-Demand Instances or multiple instance types using launch template, not possible with launch configuration.
   - You cannot change the launch configuration for an ASG, you must create a new launch configuration and update your ASG with it.